milk-maid/auditTask/readme.md

+![RewardsDistributor](./img/aave_Reward_Distributor.png "aaveRewards")

 # aave-v3-periphery > RewardsDistributor

-![RewardsDistributor](./img/aave_Reward_Distributor.png "aaveRewards")

-being an anstract contract this contract is meant to be extended by other contracts that want to implement their own reward distribution mechanisms in the **aave protocol**
+being an abstract contract this contract is meant to be extended by other contracts that want to implement their own reward distribution mechanisms in the **aave protocol**

 https://img.shields.io/badge/aave-reward!-brightgreen